NoxNode/hrmc/README.md

 		- Ex just does a `+@` which is useful for accessing primitive struct members
 - 5x/Dx/Ex also use x like:
 	- A/B for + and - (A for Add, B for suB)
-	- 6/9 for load and store as u64
+	- 6/9 for load and store as u64 (storing to an imm makes no sense so E9 is load from gs reg cuz 9 looks like g in some fonts)
 - 5x/Dx both use x like:
 	- 7 for addr-of (& is on the 7 key)
 	- C for call